MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_PowerShell_exe.md

 > as `powershell` or `pwsh`), it doesn't know what to do with an array, so
 > it's passed as a string.

-If the value of `File` is `-`, the command text is read from standard input.
+If the value of **File** is `-`, then commands are read from standard input.
-Running `pwsh -File -` without redirected standard input starts a regular session.
+Running `powershell -File -` without redirected standard input starts a regular session.
 This is the same as not specifying the `File` parameter at all.
-When reading from standard input, the statements are executed one statement at a time as though they were typed at the PowerShell command prompt.
+When reading from standard input, the input statements are executed one statement at a time as though they were typed at the PowerShell command prompt.
 If a statement doesn't parse correctly, the statement isn't executed.
-The process exit code is determined by status of the last (executed) command within the input.
-With normal termination, the exit code is always `0`.
+The process exit code is determined by status of the last (executed) command.
+With successful execution, the exit code is always `0`.
 When the script file terminates with an `exit` command, the process exit code is set to the numeric argument used with the `exit` command.